 Currency Capital was founded in 2009 to save faltering businesses in the wake of the economic crisis.
 The company’s goal is to give business owners a range of financial options and to promote the health of the small business community.
 Currency Capital is a member of the National Equipment Finance Association (NEFA).

-Founded in 2009, National Business Capital is a Bohemia, New York-based business financier.
-It is known for providing loans to small businesses in any industry, in a quick and efficient way.
-It primarily offers business equipment financing, business lines of credit and small business loans.
+Founded in 2007, National Business Capital & Services is a Bohemia, New York-based business financier.
+It is known for providing loans to small businesses across the US, Peurto Rico and Canda in a quick and efficient manner.
+The company also offers business equipment financing and business lines of credit, in addition to small business loans.

 Imperial Advance is an online business loan marketplace that focuses on providing small businesses with access to the funds they need.
 After you apply for a quote, a financial consultant will contact you with loan offers from numerous lenders.

 Headway Capital is a part of the publicly-traded lender Enova International.
 Headway Capital offers lines of credit up to $35,000 to many types of small businesses.
 It is headquartered in Chicago.

 Also known as BFAdvance LLC, Nationwide Business Advance Companies, Merchant Cash Advance Companies and Business Advance Companies.
 Business Finance Advance offers funding opportunities to small, mid-sized and large companies.
 BFA deals in alternatives to traditional bank loans as part of its mission to make funding more accessible to businesses.

 LendVantage’s mission is to make it easier for small businesses to gain access to working capital.
 The company offers special financing to women-owned businesses and provides general business financing.